GabrielHCataldo/go-helper/README.md

 For more details on the examples, visit [All examples link](https://github/GabrielHCataldo/go-helper/blob/main/_example)

 ### Empty validate

-For empty checks we can insert any value of any type, see the examples:
+To check if the values are empty, just do as in the example below, remembering that we also accept values of any type, see:

 ```go
 package main